x – Which is worse, contraception or abortion?

 y – Perhaps.

-x – But…now that this has sunk in a little more…couldn’t we also make the argument that if a couple knows the act of contraception will impede a potential human being from ever existing, who was otherwise destined to live by virtue of resulting from the act of becoming one-flesh, that this could even be morally worse than ending the life of a child that already lives in the womb?
+x – But…now that this has sunk in a little more…couldn’t we also make the argument that if a couple knows the act of contraception will impede a potential human being from ever existing, who was otherwise destined to live by virtue of the natural purpose of the one-flesh union, that this could even be morally worse than ending the life of a child that already lives in the womb?
 I mean, all you have to do is look at it from an eternal perspective to appreciate the poignancy of your point.

-y – True.
-It’s an important question: If a person uses contraception, clearly intending to thwart the potential existence of a unique unrepeatable human being who would never exist due to his or her unnatural contraceptive act, would this person sin more gravely, or at least accrue more guilt, than if he had his preborn child killed by abortion?
-Although moral theologians haven’t tackled this question head-on, the Church may benefit from deeper pondering of this moral angle.
+y – True; it’s an important question: If a person uses contraception, clearly intending to thwart the existence of a unique unrepeatable human being who would never exist due to his or her unnatural contraceptive act, would this couple sin more gravely, or at least accrue more guilt, than if they had their preborn child killed by abortion?
+Although moral theologians haven’t tackled this question head-on, the Church may benefit from deeper contemplation of this moral angle.

 x – Thanks for the conversation.
 I need to think and pray about this more.
-The gravity of this may be too much for me to handle, especially if I contemplate these consequences in our post-Christian contraception age.
-Also, most people will think I’m crazy if I bring this topic up.
-But I’m afraid I may have a moral obligation to do so.
+The gravity of this may be too much for me to handle, especially if I ponder all the consequences in our post-Christian age of contraception.
+Also, most people will think I’m crazy for even bringing up this topic, since we live in such a morally blind era.
+But I fear I may have a moral obligation to do so.

 y – You’re right.
 This will bounce off the minds of most people; but we’re obligated to plant seeds.
-And regardless of our conclusions on this particular question, everyone who knows better ought to share the gravity of this problem.
+And, regardless of our conclusions on this particular question, everyone who knows better ought to share the beauty of life-giving love and gravity of this anti-life problem.
 Pray for the virtue of prudence in discerning how and when.

 X – Thanks, buddy.
 Although I can’t imagine the alternative, it’s great to be, isn’t it?